ZhongliangGuo/CS5010/README.md

 Two assignments from Oggie and Lei.

-The first one is an essay, I got 15/20 (but I think I deserve higher one   ￣_￣   )
+The first one is an essay, I got 15/20 (but I think I deserve higher   ￣_￣   )

 The second one is a report, its score has not released yet.
 I will update it